A topic from the subject of Literature Review in Chemistry.

 Data Analysis

-Once the data from a polymer experiment has been collected, it is important to analyze it in order to draw meaningful conclusions.
-This can be done through a variety of different statistical techniques, including:
+Once data from a polymer experiment has been collected, it's important to analyze it to draw meaningful conclusions.
+This can be done through various statistical techniques, including:

 • Linear regression: Linear regression is a statistical technique used to determine the relationship between two variables.
 It can be used to determine the effect of one variable on another, such as the effect of temperature on the molecular weight of a polymer.